Hourai42/Filler/README.md

 This is much more tricky than you initially expected-- let's study other people's code and see how it's done.

 Then after, fork the project and merge with yours when you're ready.

+This might be pretty ugly as you're just going to Frankenstein up a 10 minute solution.